LLnCSoftware/mserve/README(original).md

 For implementation details on **Secure Invocation** see: "Understanding secure\_invocation.q" in examples/02quickauth/02quickauth.q.

-For implementation details on **Secure Invocation** see: "Understanding secure\_invocation.q" in ???????????
-Where is it ?????????????
+⚠️[MISSING REFERENCE] For implementation details on **Secure Invocation** see: "Understanding secure\_invocation.q"

 -----------

-**Servant** An instance of your api server managed my mserve.
-When used by itself "servant" might refer to either a "servant process" (an running instance of your api), or a "servant host" (the machine an instance of your api is running on).
+**Servant** An instance of your api server managed ⚠️[by] mserve.
+When used by itself "servant" might refer to either a "servant process" (⚠️[a] running instance of your api), or a "servant host" (the machine an instance of your api is running on).

 -------
 ## todo-t5